explorerhq/sql-explorer/README.rst

 credit to similar projects like `Redash <http://redash.io/>`_ and `Blazer <https://github.com/ankane/blazer>`_.

-django-sql-explorer is MIT licensed, and pull requests are welcome.
+Sql Explorer is MIT licensed, and pull requests are welcome.

 **A view of a query**